-But, if you insist on pressing on to hire your own staff, check out our top three lessons learned on interviewing health-focused staff.
+But, if you insist on pressing on hiring your own staff, check out our top three lessons learned on interviewing health-focused staff.

 Tip #1: Do a double check on candidate credentials.

-Tip #2: Require the candidate to demonstrate her skills.
+Tip #2: Require the candidate to demonstrate his/her skills.

 In a field where your candidate will be working with employees or residents to help individuals improve their health, where there is a lot of hands-on work, it will be imperative that they can demonstrate competency in those practical skills.

-You can ask a candidate about her experience teaching group fitness and she may impress you by describing the formats she’s taught, the audiences to whom she’s taught, and the feedback she’s received from her participants.
-But until you see her in action, her words are useless.
-Trust me, I know enough about group exercise that I could talk a really good game about my style, my music, they ways I modify classes for participants, and the anecdotes participants in my classes have shared with me.
+You can ask a candidate about his/her experience teaching group fitness and he/she may impress you by describing the formats she’s taught, the audiences to whom she’s taught, and the feedback she’s received from her participants.
+But until you see her in action, his/her words are useless.
+Trust me, I know enough about group exercise that I could talk a really good game about my style, my music, the ways I modify classes for participants, and the anecdotes participants in my classes have shared with me.
 And it would all be just words.
-All you have to do is ask me to teach a five minute core class and you would quickly see that teaching group exercise is not on my list of gifts.
+All you have to do is ask me to teach a five-minute core class and you would quickly see that teaching group exercise is not on my list of gifts.